Description

 Pas de description disponible

-Titre | Bees of North America (United States, U.S. Territories and Minor Outlying Islands, Canada, and Mexico) |
+| Titre | Bees of North America (United States, U.S. Territories and Minor Outlying Islands, Canada, and Mexico) |

-Financement | Main funding is provided by United States Geological Survey (USGS), Eastern Ecological Science Center (EESC); with in-kind support from Smithsonian National Museum of Natural History; American Museum of Natural History (AMNH), Discover Life (www.discoverlife.org) and other contributors. |
+| Financement | Main funding is provided by United States Geological Survey (USGS), Eastern Ecological Science Center (EESC); with support from Smithsonian National Museum of Natural History; American Museum of Natural History (AMNH), Discover Life (www.discoverlife.org) and other contributors. |

-Description du domaine d'étude / de recherche | Sampling for this dataset focuses on any location within the non-contiguous United States, U.S territories and Minor Outlying Islands, Canada, and Mexico, mainly in terrestrial locations.
+| Description du domaine détude / de recherche | Sampling for this dataset focuses on any location within the non-contiguous United States, U.S territories and Minor Outlying Islands, Canada, and Mexico, mainly in terrestrial locations.
 In some cases, protected areas such as national parks and wildlife refuges or specific vegetation types are targeted during collecting. |

 Les personnes impliquées dans le projet:

-Méthodes d'échantillonnage
+Méthodes déchantillonnage

-Collection methods include short-term (24 hours) and long-term (weeks, months, or continuous) operation of 12 oz or 3.25 oz pan, 64 oz vane, malaise, hand/insect net, or other traps arranged in transects or arrays of varying lengths.
+Collection techniques are not standardized.
+Each project (>100) uses its own sampling technique complex of traps, netting, and combinations thereof.
+Time periods vary from short-term (24 hours) and long-term (weeks, months, or continuous) operation of many different sized pan, bowl, cup, or bucket traps, hanging vane, malaise, hand/insect net (mesh size, diameter of head and experience of collector varies greatly), or other traps arranged in transects or arrays of varying lengths.
 Some sampling methods target specific habitats, vegetation complexes, or plant or insect species.
-While other sampling methods aim to establish baseline data for bee species presence in protected areas such as national parks and wildlife refuges.
+While other sampling methods aim to inventory bee species presence in protected areas such as national parks and wildlife refuges.

-Etendue de l'étude | This dataset is an aggregation of numerous projects and collection efforts conducted across the United States, U.S. territories and Minor Outlying Islands, Canada, Mexico, and other global locations by employees and field personnel of the USGS, and other federal and state agencies; protected area managers, biologists, private researchers, citizen scientists and volunteers. |
+| Etendue de létude | This dataset is an aggregation of numerous projects and collection efforts the Bee Lab has supported over the year conducted across the United States, U.S. territories and Minor Outlying Islands, Canada, Mexico, and other global locations by employees and field personnel of the USGS, and other federal, academic, and state agencies; protected area managers, biologists, private researchers, citizen scientists and volunteers. |

-Contrôle qualité | Bee species occurrence records are reviewed by project managers for accuracy and completeness.
+| Contrôle qualité | Bee species occurrence records are reviewed by project managers for accuracy and completeness.
 Unless otherwise noted, taxonomic determinations were completed by Sam Droege and other professional bee taxonomists where necessary (e.g. Dr. John Ascher, American Museum of Natural History; Dr. Jason Gibbs, Cornell University).
 If taxonomic determinations are completed by a Collector or someone other than Sam Droege, they are reviewed by Sam Droege or other professional bee taxonomists.
-These data are also subject to review by USGS SAS for accuracy and completeness following Darwin Core including but not limited to scientific name (syntax, spelling), and temporal and geographic information. |
+These data are also subject to review by USGS for accuracy and completeness following Darwin Core including but not limited to scientific name (syntax, spelling), and temporal and geographic information. |

 Description des étapes de la méthode: